mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

 - Desktop Docker
 - Rails, Nuxt, Ruby, Node, NPM, Bundler

-# Part I: Wiring Everything Together
+# Part I: Wiring Things Together: Rails, RSpec, Nuxt, Vitest, Playwright, CircleCI and Fly.io
  This part will have close to no functionality and no styling, but everything will be wired together correctly and all three test suites will pass when run locally or on CircleCI.

 ## Local Preliminary App Setup